 Warm-ups = 80 minutes.

 Complete technical sessions - Lasting between one and 1.5 hours, full technical sessions usually comprise three blocks; 1) Juggling Warm-up, 2) Skills Session and 3) Follow along Video.
 In a later post, I will detail each block.
+I have built upon my skills session using homework from my other blog.
+You can find details at Triangle Soccer.
 During the season he does one per week.
 In the off-season two or three.